boku7/boku7.github.io/_posts/2020-04-26-SLAE64_3_EggHunter.md

  add al, 0x56        ; System Call for link() syscall             ; Executes link()
 ```

 ### Link() - Cannot Read Memory
-If the memory at the address in rdi is not readable, an error code will be returned in the rax register.
+If the memory at the address in the `RDI` register is not readable, an error code will be returned in the rax register.
 After the system call, we will check for this error.
 If the error exists, then we will check the next memory page.

 #### Next Memory Page Assembly

 ```asm
 nextPage:            ; Increment RDX to the next memory page or dx, 0xfff        ; 0xfff = 4096.
 Size of page